Skip to content

 About me

 I'm Andreas Stenhall and my work passion is the Windows client in combination with security.
-I do consulting, I produce and teach my own courses, I lecture and I present, and my formal work title is senior workplace architect and advisor at Coligo in Stockholm, Sweden.
+As a Trusted Advisor and Solution architect I do consulting, I produce and teach my own courses, I lecture and I present.
+I work at Coligo in Stockholm, Sweden.
 I'm also proud to be a Microsoft MVP since 2009.
-I have presented at BUILD, TechEd in the US and Europe and regional TechDays.
-I'm also passionate about sustainability in IT, visit climatesmartit.com for more info on that topic!
+I have presented at BUILD, TechEd in the US and Europe, regional TechDays and also Workplace Ninjas and Experts Live.

 Recent posts